Why most people fail at selling on Etsy

 Is your Etsy shop in heaven?
 Did you fail to sell anything on Etsy after putting in 200hrs of hard work?
 Alternatively, haven’t logged in for a while and eventually moved on and adopted a puppy instead? (actually, it was a cat for me)

 Selling on Etsy is not easy.
 It is not simple, and it is not a get rich quick scheme.
-It is a selling platform which can be used by those with enough drive to jump in and try.
+It is a selling platform that can be used by those with enough drive to jump in and try.

 Kerching goes the new iPhone X. Oh yeah baby, that’s me, selling my work on Etsy while sipping an 800cal caramel late in the sunshine. – err.
 Nope.

 Actually, this is not quite true – because it takes a shed load of work to get to this point.
 Probably several courses and plenty of late-night reading and planning.

 *This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission.
 It will not cost you a penny more) Click here to read my full disclosure policy.